strongloop/loopback/docs/concepts.md

 not only traditional RDBMS, but also noSQL and services
-3. As a mobile backend as a service (mBaaS) we help you leverage valuable existing data in your mobile app as well dynamically create new schema or schemaless data
+3. As a mobile backend as a service (mBaaS) we help you leverage valuable existing data in your mobile app as well dynamically create new schema or schema-less data

 <h4> Mobile clients </h4>
 We're putting a lot of effort into building flexibility and